 How you secure and manage your data isn’t just about ransomware prevention.
 There’s another costly implication of data mismanagement: data compliance infractions and the resulting fines levied by data protection authorities.

 Amazon was recently issued a record-breaking $886 million fine.
-The alleged data compliance infraction highlights the ever-present complexity of compliance regulations.
+The alleged data compliance infraction highlights the ever-present complexity of data privacy compliance regulations.
 It’s a pricey reminder that compliance can’t be overlooked, especially if you’re adopting new, data-driven technologies.

 Note: This is not intended to be legal advice.
 I strongly suggest meeting with your compliance officer for a full understanding of your regulations, policies, and plans.

-Why has data compliance become so complex?
+Why has compliance become so complex?

 Compliance is a broad discipline.
 Specifically speaking of data, privacy compliance governs how organizations store, access, and use customer data.
 The end goal is to protect individuals’ personal information and ensure their data isn’t exploited or mishandled.
 While this is all good, it’s often nuanced and tricky for organizations to interpret.